hantingxie/gamesparks-docs-v2/MARKDOWN/Getting Started/Creating a Game/AndroidSDK Setup.md

 Now, to initialize the GS module and connect our frontend to our backend!
 In any of your activity's Java code OnCreate function place the following:

 ```

-GSAndroidPlatform.initialise(this, "YOUR KEY", "YOUR SECRET", false, true);
+GSAndroidPlatform.initialise(this, "YOUR KEY", "YOUR SECRET", "YOUR CREDENTIAL", liveMode, autoUpdate);

 ```